Spinal Cord Injury

 Behavior

-Pain behavior tests assess the response to various pain stimuli.
+Pain behavior tests assess pain and motor dysfunction.

 Biomarkers